seby-sbirna/Data-Analyst-Nanodegree-Project-Portfolio/README.md

 # Data Analyst Nanodegree: Project Portfolio
-A collection of all the module projects analyzed for the [Udacity Data Analyst Nanodegree](https://udacity.com/course/data-analyst-nanodegree--nd002)
+A collection of all the module projects analyzed during the [Data Analyst Nanodegree](https://udacity.com/course/data-analyst-nanodegree--nd002) from Udacity:

 ### Project 1: Exploration of weather trends over time: World vs. Denmark